-We would all like to live in a perfect crunchy world where our parents understand our crunchy choices and have no problem with how we raise our children.
+We would all like to live in a perfect pro-natural world where our parents understand our crunchy choices and have no problem with how we raise our children.

-There are some families who are lucky enough to be blessed with either pro-crunchy parents or at the very least crunchy-tolerant parents.
-F
+There are some families who are lucky enough to be blessed with either pro-natural parents or at the very least natural-tolerant parents

-or others, taking the kids to see the grandparents might just mean walking on eggshells and heated debates.
+For others, taking the kids to see the grandparents might just mean walking on eggshells and heated debates.

 When your kids’ grandparents are less than thrilled that you use cloth diapers, are STILL breastfeeding, do not want plastic toys, or are staying away from canned food, what is the best way to deal with the issue?

 Dealing With Unsupportive Grandparents

 Sometimes the grandparents simply do not know why a crunchy practice is a good thing.
 Maybe they do not realize that rear facing is the safest and recommended way for a toddler to ride.

 Perhaps they don’t know that cloth diapers have come a very long way from when they had babies.
 Sometimes they just need more information.

-Smile and nod
+Smile and Nod